cogsys-tuebingen/cslibs_mapping/README.md

 # CS - Library: Mapping
-This library contains a plugin-based mapping framework which allows to build 2D gridmaps, 2D and 3D NDT maps and OctoMaps.
+This library contains a plugin-based mapping framework which allows to build 2D occupancy gridmaps, 2D height maps, 2D and 3D NDT maps and OctoMaps.
 The code is open-source ([BSD License](LICENSE)) and has been tested under Ubuntu 16.04 with ROS Kinetic.
 Please note that this project is part of ongoing research and that there will be changes in the future.

 ## Structure
 This package consists of the following subfolders: